Related Topics:

 Apartment instruction takes place every other week, usually on Tuesday.
 Cleaning requirements will be fully explained to each student prior to the first scheduled instruction session.
 Apartment instruction is provided to make sure living quarters are kept neat and clean, and to identify areas in which students may need additional training.
 Minor cleaning problems found during instruction must be corrected by the student immediately; major problems must be corrected as designated by the instructor.

-Students are responsible for keeping their own bedrooms and the shared living room and kitchen clean at all times.
+Students are responsible for always keeping their own bedrooms and the shared living room and kitchen clean at all times.
 Roommates should share cleaning responsibilities in the communal spaces.
 Clean clothes must be hung in the closet or folded in drawers.
 Dirty clothes must be kept in a laundry receptacle.
 Towels must be hung on the towel rack.
 Bedding must be laundered at least every two weeks.
 Furniture and floors must be dusted, and clutter must be kept to a minimum.
 The trash can must be emptied when full.
 Any observed concerns regarding cleaning during apartment instruction will be integrated into Home Management class.

 Locksmith Contact Info: